MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Migrate Spring Cloud Vault secrets to Azure KeyVault

-You can inject secrets directly into applications through Spring by using the [Azure KeyVault Spring Boot Starter](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).
+You can inject secrets directly into applications through Spring by using the Azure KeyVault Spring Boot Starter.
+For more information, see [How to use the Spring Boot Starter for Azure Key Vault](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).

 > [!NOTE]
 > Migration may require you to rename some secrets.
 Update your application code accordingly.

 ### Migrate all certificates to KeyVault

-Azure Spring Cloud doesn't provide access to the JRE keystore, so you must [migrate certificates to Azure KeyVault](/azure/key-vault/certificate-scenarios), and change the application code to [access certificates in KeyVault](/java/api/overview/azure/keyvault-certs-readme).
+Azure Spring Cloud doesn't provide access to the JRE keystore, so you must migrate certificates to Azure KeyVault, and change the application code to access certificates in KeyVault.
+For more information, see [Get started with Key Vault certificates](/azure/key-vault/certificates/certificate-scenarios) and [Azure Key Vault Certificate client library for Java](/java/api/overview/azure/security-keyvault-certificates-readme).

-### Remove/Disable APM integrations
+### Remove application performance management (APM) integrations

 Eliminate any integrations with Application Performance Management tools/agents.
 For information on configuring performance management with Azure Monitor, see the [Post-migration](#post-migration) section.

 ### Replace explicit Zipkin dependencies with Spring Cloud Starters

-If any of the migrated applications has explicit Zipkin dependencies, remove them and replace them with Spring Cloud Starters as described in the "Distributed Tracing Dependency" section of [Prepare a Java Spring application for deployment in Azure Spring Cloud](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment).
-For information on Distributed Tracing with Azure App Insights, see the [Post-migration](#post-migration) section.
+If any of the migrated applications has explicit Zipkin dependencies, remove them and replace them with Spring Cloud Starters as described in the [Distributed Tracing Dependency](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment#distributed-tracing-dependency) section of [Prepare a Java Spring application for deployment in Azure Spring Cloud](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment).
+For information on distributed tracing with Azure App Insights, see the [Post-migration](#post-migration) section.

-### Disable Metrics Clients and Endpoints in your applications
+### Disable metrics clients and endpoints in your applications

 Remove any metrics clients used or any metrics endpoints exposed in your applications.